KingslayerKyle/BO6ToolsMayaPlugin/README.md

 ## Installation:
 - Find `your_documents_folder/maya/version/scripts`

-- Place BO6Tools.py inside of its
+- Place `BO6Tools.py` inside of it

 - Find or create `userSetup.mel`